Skip to main content

 Q: How long does it take to export LeRobot data?

 A: Export time depends on the data size and current system load.
-Typically, each GB of data takes 3-5 minutes.
-It's recommended to export in batches for better efficiency.
+Usually 3-5 minutes per GB of data.
+It is recommended to export in batches to improve efficiency.

-Q: How much data can be exported in the free version?
+Q: How much data can the free version export?

 A: The free version has export quantity limits, which will be displayed on the export interface.
-For large-scale exports, it's recommended to upgrade to the paid version.
+For large exports, it is recommended to upgrade to the paid version.

-Q: Which models can the exported data be used for training?
+Q: What models can the exported data be used for training?

-A: LeRobot format supports various VLA models, including but not limited to: smolvla, Pi0, and other well-known current models.
-For details, please refer to the LeRobot official codebase: https://github.com/huggingface/lerobot/tree/main/src/lerobot/policies
+A: LeRobot format supports various VLA models, including but not limited to: smolvla, Pi0, ACT, etc. Please refer to the LeRobot official codebase: https://github.com/huggingface/lerobot/tree/main/src/lerobot/policies

 Q: Does online visualization require public datasets?

 A: Yes, Hugging Face Spaces' online visualization tool can only access public datasets.
-To maintain privacy, please use the local Rerun SDK.
+If you need to maintain privacy, please use the local Rerun SDK.

-Q: What should I do if Rerun SDK installation fails?
+Q: What to do if Rerun SDK installation fails?

-A: Ensure you're using Python 3.10+ and check your network connection.
-If problems persist, try using a conda environment or virtual environment.
+A: Ensure you are using Python 3.10+ and check your network connection.
+If problems persist, try using conda environment or virtual environment.

-Q: What should I do if there's insufficient memory during training?
+Q: What to do if running out of memory during training?

 A: You can try the following methods: